hydroframe/hf_hydrodata/README.md

 # hf_hydrodata

-Tools and utility to access data in the hydrodata hydrology file share.
+Python component to access data in the hydrodata hydrology file share.

 ## Installation